This article gives instructions on installing Windows on your Mac for the first time to use with Parallels Desktop.

 Click Continue and Windows installation will begin.
 Once Windows is installed, launch it by opening a Windows application or by clicking the Power button in the Parallels Virtual Machines list.

-Important: The first time you start Windows, Parallels Tools will be installed to allow seamless operation between Windows and OS X. Please do not cancel or stop the installation process.
+The first time Windows starts, Parallels Tools will be installed to allow seamless operation between Windows and macOS.
+Please do not cancel or stop the installation process.
 Once the Parallels Tools are installed, you will be prompted to restart Windows.

 If you have any problems installing Windows from a DVD, or if you don't have a DVD drive, you can use another drive to create an .iso image and install from that.
 For instructions, see KB 4917: How to create an .iso image from a Windows installation DVD.